The Full Library of ADHD Tests and Assessments for Related Conditions

 - Autism Diagnostic Observation Schedule (ADOS) for assessing communication, social interaction, and play in children suspected of having autism

-- Social Communication Questionnaire (SCQ) for screening for autism
+- Social Communication Questionnaire (SCQ) for screening for autism and social communication disorder

 - Autism Diagnostic Interview-Revised (ADI-R) for assessing children and adults for autism through caregiver interview and standardized scoring